Skip to main content

 • HTML source code

-ℹ️ For a detailed overview guide, please refer to: How Multiplayer record and replays user interactions and data.
+ℹ️ For a detailed overview guide, please refer to: How Multiplayer records and replays user interactions and data.
 Please note that Multiplayer is built with privacy in mind and, by default, all user inputs are masked.

 Backend data: